mavzerburak0/100-days-of-code/log.md

 **Thoughts:** I realized I understood the task quite wrong in the first place and that's why I have been struggling.
 Now that I looked at some of other people's projects and saw how they are structured, I understand what I have to do.
 This small project has been dragging for too long, so I'd like to spend more time on it tomorrow and get it done.

 **Link to work:** None.

+### Day 42: February 25, 2021

+**Today's Progress**:
+* Finish Restaurant page JS part

+**Thoughts:** Finally I made the tabbing work using modules.
+It feels quite powerful to be able to export and import functions from other javascript files.
+The code feels a lot more organized.
+I would have liked to add styling and finish the project completely today but there is no rush.
+It was just starting to get a little boring but figuring out the use of modules made me forget about it.

+**Link to work:** None.